 - Design – what use is a great app that no one can use?
 Investing in the design of your User Interface (UI) and User Experience (UX) is pivotal in your quest to make your app be top of mind with your end-users.

-- Development – this one will weigh the heaviest in the estimate you will be provided.
+- Development – this one is self-explanatory but should be mentioned as it will weigh the heaviest in the estimate you will be provided.
 The development of an app is done using monthly sprints in most software houses.
 Each sprint will usually add a new functionality to the app, letting you monitor the bang you’re getting for your buck.

 - Quality Assurance – no app should be released without testing it for bugs.
 That’s why the QA team who handles the testing for bugs and usability very important.
 Fail to do this and you will have an app that is abandoned by your end-users.

 - Marketing – no one will download your app if you don’t market it.
-We can help with the visuals and create some great copy to help you get started with this.
+This is out of the software developers purview but should be given careful consideration.

 - Updates – quite often the most forgotten part of budgeting for the development of an app.
 App updates are very important if you are to retain your users by stay relevant and useful to your end-users.